 - 1.)
 Complete Search Committee Training for all Committee Members Confirmed on Recruitment Plan form Submitted with Job Requisition - 2.)
-Establish Proactive Recruitment for Robust, Diverse Pool of Candidates - 3.)
+Establish Proactive Recruitment for a Robust Pool of Candidates - 3.)
 Utilize Best Practices for Reviewing Candidates Includes Criteria Matrix and Review Matrix - 4.)
-Increase Fair Review and Minimize Unconscious Bias in Reviews and Discussion - 5.)
+Increase Fair Review in Reviews and Discussion - 5.)
 Utilize Consistent Questions for all Reference Checks - 6.)
 Include Standard Interview Questions for Zoom/Phone Interviews - 7.)
-Organize On Campus Interviews that Promote Inclusion and Prioritize Recruitment - 8.)
+Organize On Campus Interviews that a Comprehensive Approach and Prioritize Recruitment - 8.)
 Utilize Standard Evaluation Tool for Feedback from Stakeholders to Committee - 9.)
 Submit Strengths and Weaknesses of Finalists Provided to Hiring Authority - 10.)
 Submit all Search Materials to Committee Chair